Danval-003/Danval-003/Readme.md

-# Hi there! 👋 I'm Daniel Valdez, aka Kontrast
+# Hi there! 👋 I'm Daniel Valdez

 Welcome to my GitHub profile!
 I'm a passionate computer science and information technology engineering student at the Universidad del Valle de Guatemala.
 With a strong affinity for video games, programming, and staying on top of the latest technologies, I'm constantly exploring and expanding my knowledge in the vast world of computing.